gliluaume/DbApi/README.md

 # DbReader
 It applies to relational DBMS respecting some interfaces from ```System.Data``` assembly of ```.Net```.
 It's a tiny set of classes helping object instanciation from a query result.
-It uses reflection to instanciate objects.
+Object instanciation is done by reflection.

 # Example
 Giving a query returning a cursor like: